abenipa3/EasyShopApp/README.md

 # groceryDeliveryApp
-An Android application for users to order groceries and get it delivered on their doorstep.
+An Android application for users to order groceries and get them delivered to their doorstep.
 [In Progress]

 <img src="groceryItemImage.jpg" width="680" height="500">